HybridDog/technic/technic/doc/api.md

 Hence for now all the power distribution logic resides in this single node.

+If the switching station is powered by mesecons, it sends the supply and demand values of the network via digiline.

 #### Node meta usage
 Machines connected to the network will have one or more of these fields in meta
 data: